-Gross Margin for the fourth quarter decreased to 45.7% from 46.7% last year.
-The gross margin percentage decreased when compared with the prior period due mainly to the impact of a higher mix of lower margin glass network sales in relation to collision and retail glass sales.
+Gross Margin for the fourth quarter decreased to 45.3% from 45.7% last year.
+The gross margin percentage decreased when compared with the prior period due mainly to the impact of a higher mix of parts sales in relation to labour sales.

-Adjusted EBITDA for the fourth quarter of 2014 totaled \$19.0 million or 7.9% of sales compared to Adjusted EBITDA of \$13.5 million or 8.4% of sales in the same period of the prior year.
-Adjusted EBITDA for 2014 benefited from same-store sales increases as well as the addition of new locations and the translation of U.S. results to Canadian dollars.
-The reduction in the margin is the result of a higher mix of lower margin glass network sales in relation to collision and retail glass sales.
+Adjusted EBITDA for the fourth quarter of 2015 totaled \$28.6 million or 9.1% of sales compared to Adjusted EBITDA of \$19.0 million or 7.9% of sales in the same period of the prior year.
+Adjusted EBITDA for 2015 benefited from same-store sales increases as well as the addition of new locations and the translation of U.S. results to Canadian dollars.
+The increase as a percentage of sales was primarily the result of higher same-store sales leveraging the fixed component of operating expenses, combined with the benefit of some expense accrual reductions as certain expense estimates changed or were firmed up at amounts that were lower than previously estimated and accrued.
+These expense reductions included workers compensation expenses, advertising expenses and telecommunication costs.

-Current and Deferred Income Tax Expense of \$3.0 million in 2014 compared to an expense of \$1.3 million in 2013.
+Current and Deferred Income Tax Expense of \$5.5 million in 2015 compared to an expense of \$3.0 million in 2014.

-Net Loss for the fourth quarter, was a loss of \$10.8 million or \$0.66 per fully diluted unit compared to a loss of \$6.9 million or \$0.48 per fully diluted unit for the same period in the prior year.
-The losses for both 2014 and 2013 were primarily the result of recording fair value adjustments for exchangeable shares, unit options, convertible debenture conversion features, non-controlling interest put option adjustment as well as the recording of acquisition, transaction and process improvement costs and the amortization of acquired brand names.
-Excluding these impacts, adjusted net earnings for the fourth quarter was \$7.4 million or \$0.45 per unit compared to adjusted net earnings of \$6.4 million or \$0.45 per unit for the same period in the prior year.
-The increase in adjusted net earnings of \$1.0 million is the result of higher Adjusted EBITDA partly offset by higher depreciation, amortization, finance costs and income taxes.
+Net Loss for the fourth quarter, was a loss of \$2.7 million or \$0.16 per fully diluted unit compared to a loss of \$10.8 million or \$0.66 per fully diluted unit for the same period in the prior year.
+The losses for both 2015 and 2014 were primarily the result of recording fair value adjustments for exchangeable shares, unit options, convertible debenture conversion features, non-controlling interest put option adjustment as well as the recording of acquisition, transaction and process improvement costs and the amortization of acquired brand names.
+Excluding these impacts, adjusted net earnings for the fourth quarter was \$10.5 million or \$0.63 per unit compared to adjusted net earnings of \$7.4 million or \$0.45 per unit for the same period in the prior year.
+The increase in adjusted net earnings of \$3.1 million is the result of higher Adjusted EBITDA partly offset by higher depreciation, amortization, finance costs and income taxes.

-Standardized Distributable Cash for the fourth quarter decreased to \$7.1 million from \$10.2 million for the same period in 2013.
-Adjusted distributable cash for the fourth quarter decreased to \$6.6 million from \$10.3 million for the same period a year ago, representing a payout ratio of 30.3% for 2014 compared to 16.6% for the same period last year.
-The decrease in distributable cash is primarily the result of cash used by working capital items, distributions to non-controlling interests, higher financing costs and higher maintenance capital expenditures in the fourth quarter of 2014 when compared to the fourth quarter of 2013.
+Standardized Distributable Cash for the fourth quarter increased to \$27.0 million from \$7.1 million for the same period in 2014.
+Adjusted distributable cash for the fourth quarter increased to \$26.4 million from \$6.6 million for the same period a year ago, representing a payout ratio of 8.0% for 2015 compared to 30.3% for the same period last year.
+The increase in distributable cash is primarily the result of higher Adjusted EBITDA levels as well as cash provided by working capital items in the fourth quarter of 2015 when compared to the fourth quarter of 2014.